Icon-Newsletter-smaller

 How Does a Dropshipping Business in the Philippines Work?

 To start a dropshipping business, you must first set up your online shop and post your products there.
-Your customers will then place their orders at your shop.
+Customers will then place their orders.

 After you see your customers’ orders, relay them to your supplier.
 Your supplier then accepts the orders and delivers the products to your customers’ addresses.[1]